kareman/FootlessParser/README.md

 Then run `carthage update`.

-Follow the current instructions in [Carthage's README][carthage-installation] for up to date installation instructions.
+Then follow the installation instructions in [Carthage's README][carthage-installation].

 ### Using [CocoaPods](https://cocoapods.org/)